openprocurement/openprocurement.tender.openeu/docs/source/tutorial.rst

 .. include:: tutorial/pre-qualification-confirmation.http
    :code:

+If qualification has been cancelled, new `Qualification` object is generated for this participant.

+..
 You may notice 10 day stand-still time set in `qualificationPeriod`.

 Auction
 -------